jacobswartzentruber/filemetadata-microservice-project-FCC/README.md

 This is a File Metadata microservices project for Free Code Camp Backend Development Course.

 The base code is from the File Metadata Microservice Boilerplate linked above.
-I added the routing necessary to complete the user stories for the challenge.
+I added the routing and logic necessary to complete the user stories for the challenge.

 A live server version can be found on my [replit account](https://replit.com/@JacobSwartzentr).